cbonoz/moviedb/Readme.md

 ###  Dev Notes:
+* You're going to need your own node imdb api key (see above github link) if you want to test/use this application externally.
+You can either add this key to a module called ./src/auth.js as used in the code, or you can replace its usage in index.js.
-* Zip instructions: zip -r -X ../src.zip *
+* Zip instructions for aws submission (run from /src): zip -r -X ../src.zip *
 * Video here : https://vimeo.com/204956725